 Keyboard Shortcut: G

 Every Analysis Cell has a number of parameters, which can be used to upload data and to select other options for the analysis.
-Once you fill in these parameters, click Run to submit them as a job on the tool's server.
+Once you fill in these parameters, click Run to submit them as a job on the tool''s server.

 Once the Run button has been clicked, all selected files will upload and then a Job section will be appended below the Analysis Cell to indicate the status of the job in queue (see Analysis Jobs below).

 Once a job has completed or experienced an error, the cell will update to display a list of outputs.
 These outputs are files that can be displayed in the browser, downloaded, or sent as input to another analysis.
-Outputs are indicated by the icon.

 Markdown cells are another cell type available in the g2nb environment.
 They allow a notebook author to take notes, document methods or embed images in a notebook document.